gs0232/ml-a2-hanseg/README.md

 **Training** — 30 epochs, AdamW at 1e-3 with cosine annealing, batch size 8,
 mixed precision.
-The weights kept are those from the epoch with the highest mean validation Dice — chosen on validation, never on test.
+The weights kept are those from the epoch with the highest mean validation Dice, chosen on validation, never on test.

 **Evaluation** — Dice, HD95, HD max and surface Dice at 1 mm and 2 mm, computed per structure per patient on the full 3-D volume, then averaged.
 Never pooled